kayne10/Capstone1-FIFA-data/README.md

 <img src="images/2014stats.png" height="400" />

-Dealing with 64 matches in 2014 instead of 128 you can see in the previous image.
+Here, I'm dealing with 64 matches in 2014 instead of 128 you can see in the previous image.

 Target Value: Number of Wins

 Features:
 - All Goals Scored
 - Avg Goals Scored Per Game